mintheredonethat/stake/README.md

 03.08.17

-Basic name registry contract with frontend.
+Basic name registry contract with a front-end.

-INSERT SCREENSHOT/GIF HERE OF USAGE
+INSERT SCREENSHOT/GIF OF USAGE

 ## How To Run
 * `truffle compile` (one window)